-H1a: Incidental news exposure will close exposure gaps between people who are low in news attraction and people who are high and news attraction.
+H1a: Incidental news exposure will close exposure gaps between people who are low in news attraction and people who are high in news attraction.

-H1b: Incidental news exposure will widen exposure gaps between people who are low in news attraction and people who are high and news attraction.
+H1b: Incidental news exposure will widen exposure gaps between people who are low in news attraction and people who are high in news attraction.

 Similarly, if incidental exposure closes gaps in engagement with news, we expect to observe an interaction effect between incidental exposure and news attraction—that is, people who are low in news attraction but high in incidental exposure should have roughly equal levels of engagement to those who are high in news exposure.
 This prediction is based on the assumption that incidental exposure is providing users with opportunities to engage regardless of how fundamentally ‘attractive’ they are to news content (Karnowski et al., 2017).
 On the other hand, if incidental exposure widens engagement gaps, we might expect to see the highest levels of engagement among those who are high in news attraction and high in incidental exposure.
 Thus, we can formulate the following competing hypotheses:

-H2a: Incidental news exposure will close engagement gaps between people who are low in news attraction and people who are high and news attraction.
+H2a: Incidental news exposure will close engagement gaps between people who are low in news attraction and people who are high in news attraction.

-H2b: Incidental news exposure will widen engagement gaps between people who are low in news attraction and people who are high and news attraction.
+H2b: Incidental news exposure will widen engagement gaps between people who are low in news attraction and people who are high in news attraction.

+Context of Study

+It is important to describe the online environment for news and political information in the United States in order to contextualize the findings (Rojas & Valenzuela, 2019).
+Two features of this environment are salient, but perhaps overemphasized by prior literature: (1) the widespread availability of news on social media platforms and (2) fragmentation in social media news audiences.
+In 2022, more than two-thirds of U.S. adults reported getting at least some news from social media platforms such as Facebook, Twitter, Instagram, or TikTok (Pew Research Center, 2022), and this kind of finding (Pew provides annual updates) is often touted as justification for the importance and ubiquity of social media news use.
+However, a closer examination of these responses shows that less than a quarter of U.S. adults (23%) are frequent users of news on social media platforms, whereas another 48% report that they get news only “sometimes” or “rarely.”
+With some variation across specific platforms, news is thus widely available on these platforms, but frequent and habitual use is not the norm.
+The second salient feature of the U.S. media environment is fragmentation in social media news audiences along political lines.
+Partisan media tend to dominate attention on these platforms, particularly Fox News, which is the most used news source on Facebook according to CrowdTangle metrics (Altay et al., 2022).
+Additionally, social media have arguably facilitated the proliferation of hyperpartisan and alternative news content (Benkler et al., 2018).
+That said, scholarship and public commentary often overstates the one-sidedness of the typical audience member’s exposure, as research shows that fragmentation in the audience is not as extensive as previously thought (Fletcher & Nielsen, 2017).
+Thus, in the U.S. context, partisan media is quite popular, but that popularity does not necessarily translate into to information silos.

 Methods

 Survey Design